FlazeIGuess/ews/README.md

-EWS is a simple Mod to help you, to set the World Spawn in an easy way!
+EWS is a simple Mod to help you, to set the World Spawn in an easy way! - This is a FABRIC Mod!
+1.19.2 Version 0.1b
 ## Informations

 EWS: Easy World Spawn is a Minecraft mod that allows players to easily set and manage their world spawn point.
 With the World Spawn block, players can place it anywhere and activate it with a right-click.
 The coordinates of the new world spawn will be displayed in the chat, and the last activated one will be used as the world spawn.
 This block is not craftable and can only be obtained with OP rights in creative mode.